Join our

 2

-Import existing key/profile
+Or Import an existing key/profile

 If you already have a private key on hand that you wish to use, you can opt to import it rather than generating a new one.
 To import an existing private key, use the following command: